rbourgeat/statisfaction/README.md

     - `platform`: The platform used (GitHub or GitLab).
     - `owner`: The repository owner (e.g., GitHub username or organization name).
     - `repo`: The repository name.
+    - `assignee`: A list of usernames or user ids.
     - `authToken`: The authentication token used to access the repository (replace with your actual token).
 </details>